 Red Velvet cake just screams Valentine’s Day.
 It might have something to do with the color, wouldn’t you say?

-This Red Velvet Cake roll is utterly divine, if you ask me, but if you want something a bit simpler to throw together for a stunning and delightful Valentine’s Day treat, this Red Velvet Cake made in a 9X13-inch pan and smothered in light, creamy frosting is the perfect answer.
+This Red Velvet Cake roll is utterly divine, if you ask me, but if you want something a bit simpler to throw together for a stunning and delightful Valentine’s Day treat, this Red Velvet Cake is the perfect answer.

 If you are looking for other fun Valentine fare, click HERE!
 We traditionally do a candle light dinner with our four boys, which they think is, like, SO cool.
 Gorgonzola Steak Pasta is on the menu this year with a few fun side dishes and this delectable fruit pizza for dessert (or these heart-shaped cream puffs, I haven’t decided yet!).
 What are your Valentine’s Day plans?